Ship’s anchor among possible causes of California oil spill

 Spitzer also said Amplify’s divers should not be allowed near the pipeline without an independent authority alongside them.

-Two other potential criminal investigations were being pursued by the Coast Guard and the California Department of Fish and Wildlife, according to Eric Laughlin, a spokesperson for the department’s spill prevention office.
+Other potential criminal investigations were being pursued by the U.S. Attorney’s Office for the Central District of California, the Coast Guard and the California Department of Fish and Wildlife, officials said.

 Safety advocates have pushed for years for federal rules that would strengthen oil spill detection requirements and force companies to install valves that can automatically shut down the flow of crude in case of a leak.
 The oil and pipeline industries have resisted such requirements because of the high cost.